ray-x/go.nvim/README.md

 ## Installation

 Use your favorite package manager to install.
-The dependency `treesitter` (and optionally, treesitter-objects) will be installed the first time you use it.
+The dependency `treesitter` (and optionally, treesitter-objects) should be installed the first time you use it.
+Also Run `TSInstall go` to install the go parser if not installed yet.

 ### [vim-plug](https://github.com/junegunn/vim-plug)